vic-ma/howtodismantle.github.io/_posts/2024-05-10-Data-Deep-Dive-Techniques-for-Mastering-Complex-JSON-and-understand-that-Global-Warming-is-real.md

 Now, let's go into Peakboard and build a JSON data source that takes in the weather data from Climate Reanalyzer.

-We only want to get the data from the current year.
-To do this, we set the path to the data that we want.
-Because each year is one array entry, and the data starts in 1940 at index 0, the year 2024 is index 84.
-So, we set the path to point to index 84.
+To choose the year of the data, we set the path to point to the element in the array that we want.
+Let's set this first data source to 2024.

+Because each year is one array entry, and the data starts in 1940 at index 0, the year 2024 is at index 84.
+So, we set the path to point to the `data` field of the object at index 84.

 You can also use the button with the 3 dots to have Peakboard Designer show a hierarchical outline of the data.
 Sometimes, it can be tricky to find the right path.